 If you’re a fellow travel blogger looking for more exposure and have a great idea for a story or article, we welcome your guest post.

 As We Saw It has a good page rank and we are active on social media.
 Publishing on our site will:

 - give you more exposure as a traveler and writer

 - be spread far and wide on top social media channels

 Bloggers: Write for us!
 We want your great stories!

-- Destination itineraries and fun facts
+- Destination guides, itineraries

 - Food, wine, international cuisines